Estimated reading time: 27 minutes

 Under the cover of darkness, Bengal Slow Lorises forage for nectar, plant sap, tree gum, fruits, and small invertebrates.
 Their diet is dominated by plant exudates—sticky gums and saps from wounded trees, which they lap up with specialised tongues.
 These exudates are a vital, year-round staple, especially when fruit is scarce.
 They also hunt insects, snails, or small vertebrates, their slow movements belying a patient, methodical approach.
 By feeding, they become pollinators and seed dispersers, quietly sustaining the health and diversity of their forest home.

-Reproduction and Mating
+Reproduction and mating

 Bengal Slow Lorises are not seasonal breeders—females can attract mates with a loud whistle at any time of year.
 Gestation lasts around six months, and usually only one infant is born at a time, though twins are rare.
 Newborns arrive with eyes open, covered in soft fur, and are carried by their mothers for the first three months.
 During this period, mothers may leave their young on branches while foraging, returning frequently to nurse and groom them.
 Weaning occurs at around six months, and young lorises reach sexual maturity by about 20 months.
 In the wild, Bengal Slow Lorises can live up to 20 years.

-What is the current population trend for the Bengal Slow Loris?
+What is the Bengal Slow Loris range?

 How long do Bengal Slow Lorises live?